MoeR3za/PyStockwatch/README.md

     - ### __init\_\_.py:
         Initializes package: basically imports only what "__main\__" needs to function.
     - ### _time_control.py:
         Contains class __TimeKeep__, creates an object that keeps track of time and date, it has attributes of time and date whose values keep updating.
-Initialized by "__main\__" and used accross the program as a central source of time and date.
+Initialized by "__main\__" and used across the program as a central source of time and date.
     - ### _db_control.py:
         Contains Classes __MainControl__ and __TableControl__:-
         - class __MainControl__ used by PyStockWatch, it initializes the database connection and creates an object that acts as a central connection point to the database.
 It also contains local classes __Symbols__ and __Logger__.